 In general, bulbs with hot climate ancestors will do better than their European cousins.
 Thus, desert tulips like the Turkish or Israeli wild-type tulips will do better than Dutch tulips which have been breed for the past five centuries to thrive in cold, wet climates.
 See the list on the Gardening With Soule webpage devoted to bulbs.

 Avoid those tantalizing boxes of bulbs in the big box stores.
 Those bulbs are mass ordered for the entire continent and just there to make money for the company.
 They are mostly NOT the species that will thrive in our unique region.
 Find a local nursery – they generally offer bulbs you will succeed with.
+One exception is amaryllis at the holidays.

 Two.
 Plant in the right place.